 Sharing a room on a Flash Pack adventure: everything you need to know

-One of the unsung delights of travelling on a group adventure is the ability to share a twin room, paving the way to beautiful hotels in extraordinary locations worldwide.
-Even if you’re somewhat cautious about the idea beforehand, most of travellers end up revelling in the opportunity to connect with like-minded people and have a roomie to rely on.
+One of the unsung delights of traveling on a group adventure is the ability to share a twin room, paving the way to beautiful hotels in extraordinary locations worldwide.
+Even if you’re somewhat cautious about the idea beforehand, 75% of our travelers go for it.
+Room-sharing fast-tracks friendships and we get incredible feedback from even the most apprehensive first-timers.

-Naturally, we get asked about a lot, so – drum roll, please – here is a comprehensive list of everything you need to know about room-sharing, including insight and tips from fellow travellers.
+Naturally, we get asked about a lot, so – drum roll, please – here is a comprehensive list of everything you need to know about room-sharing, including insight and tips from fellow travelers.
 Got more questions?
-Speak to a member of our team.
+Speak to a member of our team .

 Why does Flash Pack do shared rooms?

-We’re talking places like the award-winning Feynan Ecolodge, deep in the heart of Jordans desert, the incredible Jetwing Lagoon in Sri Lanka or Hotel Rangá, a luxury adventure lodge in remote Iceland, with its own stargazing observatory.
-This is exactly the kind of hotel that may be trickier to access if you’re flying solo.
+We’re talking places like the award-winning Feynan Ecolodge, deep in the heart of Jordan ‘s desert , the incredible Jetwing Lagoon in Sri Lanka or Hotel Rangá, a luxury adventure lodge in remote Iceland, with its own stargazing observatory .
+This is exactly the kind of hotel that may be trickier to access if you’re flying alone.

-The group dynamic is also really important to Flash Pack trips: our global tribe of like-minded solo travellers is at the core of everything we do.
-We find that room-sharing is an aspect of our adventures that travellers love and helps in forming the kind of deep, lasting friendships that our brand is best known for.
+The group dynamic is also really important to Flash Pack trips: our global tribe of like-minded solo travelers is at the core of everything we do.
+We find that room-sharing is an aspect of our adventures that travelers love and helps in forming the kind of deep, lasting friendships that our brand is best known for.

 How do shared rooms work?